 Dr. Fan has been an Assistant Professor of Accounting at the C. T. Bauer College of Business since June 2011.
 Prior to joining the University of Houston, she had taught financial, cost, and intermediate accounting at the University of Oklahoma, where she received her Ph.D. in May 2011.
 Professor Fan's primary research interests are capital market-based accounting issues, including the misclassification of financial statement information, the portfolio approach of managing earnings, and voluntary disclosures.
 Her work has been published in high quality peer-reviewed academic journals, such as The Accounting Review, Contemporary Accounting Research, and Journal of International Accounting Research.
-She served as an ad hoc referee for Contemporary Accounting Research, Journal of Accounting and Public Policy, and Journal of International Accounting Research.
+She has served as an ad hoc referee for Contemporary Accounting Research, Journal of Accounting and Public Policy, Journal of Accounting, Auditing, and Finance, Journal of International Accounting Research, and Accounting Horizons.
 Professor Fan enjoys teaching undergraduate financial accounting and co-teaching an introductory doctoral seminar on accounting research with her colleagues at UH.

 - Capital market-based accounting research